Quick Tips For Surviving Your Inevitable Roommate Drama

 Oh, and I have definitely left wads of hair in the shower drain more than once.

-Somedays I feel like I am a decent roommate (probably).
-Other days, I feel like if there was a roommate-church and I walked (strutted) in, I’d immediately light up in flames.
+Admittedly, if there was a roommate-church and I walked in, I’d probably light up in flames.

 …it’s easy to feel ways about your messy and loud millennial roommates, but there is a very large chance they feel the same about you